 Inadvertent inhalation of asbestos fibres and the subsequent development of incurable cancers is a leading cause of work-related deaths worldwide.
 Currently, there is no real-time in situ method for detecting airborne asbestos.
-We describe an optical method that seeks to address this deficiency.
-It is based on the use of laser light scattering patterns to determine the change in angular alignment of individual airborne fibres under the influence of an applied magnetic field.
-Detection sensitivity estimates are given for both crocidolite (blue) and chrysotile (white) asbestos.
-The method has been developed with the aim of providing an cost effective warning device to tradespeople and others at risk from inadvertent exposure to airborne asbestos.
+This seminar describes an optical method that addresses this deficiency based on the use of laser light scattering patterns to determine the change in angular alignment of individual airborne fibres under the influence of an applied magnetic field with details of recent commercial field trials.

 EVEN MORE SEMINARS

 Goedele Verreydt - Intergrated Passive Flux Meaurement in Groundwater

 Conor Leyden and Nick Hartley - Why choose an INNSA member?

 Nicholas Willenbrock, Nicola Harries & Rob Sweeney - What do we do, what have we done and what’s next?